 Slow Cooker Method

-- Place cracked corn in the slow cooker.
+Place the dried hominy (cracked corn) in the slow cooker.
 Add 5 cups of water and salt or just broth.
-Cook on low setting for 4 to 5 hours until corn is tender.
+Cook on low setting for 4 to 5 hours until the corn is tender.

 Once corn is cooked, stir in the butter, if using, and serve it warm as a porridge or as a savory side dish.
 If you are planning to use it to make masa for arepas or empanadas, remove the lid and let the corn cool in the pot to allow some moisture to evaporate as it cools.

 Can I use an Instant Pot or pressure cooker?

 If you have an Instant Pot or pressure cooker simply:

 - Add 2 cups of water per each cup of soaked hominy.
 Add 1 teaspoon of salt per cup of hominy.

 - Cook on high for 40 minutes in the instant pot or 35 to 40 minutes in a regular pressure cooker on the stove.

 - Release the pressure once the time has passed and wait to open the pot until all the pressure comes down on its own.

 Nixtamalization is a process in which dry corn or other grains are cooked in an alkaline solution of water and calcium hydroxide, known as food-grade lime.
 Once cooked and soft, the grains are drained and rinsed, and the hard exterior removed.
 Lastly, the grains are milled to make a dough used to make tamales, tortillas, or arepas, among many other corn-based dishes that are beloved by the varied Hispanic cuisines.